christosangelopoulos/magic-tape/README.md

 * Play ⭐⭐⭐Best Video/Live
 * Play ⭐⭐⭐Best Audio
 * Download Video 🔽
+* Download Audio 🔽
 * Like Video ❤️
 * Browse Feed of channel that uploaded the video  📺
+* Subscribe to the channel that uploaded the video 📋
 * Quit ❌

 ![image7](screenshots/rofi_select_action.png)